marttcw/marttkfmanager/README.md

 ## To-Do; Plans for later releases:

-* Add configuration button and window
 * Main and About window style change
-* Have tabs support
 * Have external hard drive/flash drive support
 * Different sorting list toggle
 * Custom execution buttons

 ## Changelog - BETA

+### 2016 NOV 24 BETA v2.2 - Changelog:
+* Version number changed from vX.X.X system to vX.X
+ * vX.X.X system does not make sense in the way I decided on the version numbers
+* Add configuration button and window
+ * Partial used over lambda due to the way variable passing was handled

+### 2016 NOV 23 BETA v0.2.1 - Changelog:
+* Tabs bug fixes
+* Buttons no longer uses flat relief/style
+* Added logo on window decoration

+### 2016 NOV 21 BETA v0.2.0 - Changelog:
+* **Added tab support** (Big update)
+* Auto-updates resizes more by 100 times
+* Added midi support for music player
+* Added audio and subtitle change toggle button (Not all subtitles can works and change)
+* Audio/Video player style and text formatting changed slightly
+* Added logo in about page

 ### 2016 NOV 18 BETA v0.1.7 - Changelog:
 * Added slider for both music and video player
 * Now autoplays when you select a different row if you set the music/video to play
 * Fixed some bugs (side viewer not destroyed after row change, music play refresh bug)
-* Auto-updates with the height of treeview/list of directories/files relative to directory change or window height change
+* Auto-updates with the height of treeview/list of directories/files relative to directory change or window height change or directory refresh
+ * Also auto-updates width of images and videos
 * Rewind/Forward seeker buttons jumps 5 seconds instead of 10

 ### 2016 NOV 14 BETA v0.1.6 - Changelog: